siberoloji/siberoloji.github.io/content/en/docs/SEO/2024-10-11-what-is-google-keyword-planner.md

 ---
 draft: false

-title:  'What is Google Keyword Planner?'
+title: What is Google Keyword Planner?
-date: '2024-10-11T21:34:31+03:00'
+date: 2024-10-11T21:34:31+03:00
 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))
 url: /what-is-google-keyword-planner/
 slim_seo:
-    - 'a:1:{s:11:"description";s:118:"we''ll explore what Google Keyword Planner is, how it works, and how you can use it to optimize your marketing efforts.";}'
+  - a:1:{s:11:"description";s:118:"we'll explore what Google Keyword Planner is, how it works, and how you can use it to optimize your marketing efforts.";}
 featured_image: /images/searchengineoptimization2.jpg
 categories:
-    - 'Search Engine Optimisation'
+  - Search Engine Optimisation
 tags:
-    - 'search engine optimization'
   - seo
 ---